Southern Blight in Sweetpotato Plant Beds

 Collapse ▲

-Southern blight (also known as the Sclerotial blight) caused by the fungus Sclerotium rolfsii has been recently identified in sweetpotato beds in many areas of North Carolina.
-The symptoms are a sudden wilt, death of sprouts and melt down of storage roots.
+Southern blight (also known as the Sclerotial blight) caused by the fungus Sclerotium rolfsii can cause a sudden wilt, death of sprouts and melt down of storage roots.
 The extent of damage ranges from small tire size dead spots to the loss of entire beds.
-Diagnosis has been confirmed by the Disease and Insect Clinic at North Carolina State University.
-Given this emerging situation, and the widespread occurrence of the Southern blight, we are providing a description of the disease and current disease management recommendations.

 Economic importance, host range and distribution